Veix93/Final-Project/README.md

    - Update a fish entry: Modify the details of an existing fish entry, including fish name, weight, image, bait information, location, and weather conditions.
    - Delete a fish entry: Remove a fish entry from your records.
    - View the biggest caught fish overall: See the largest fish caught so far.
-   - See the total number of fish caught: Check the total count of fish caught by you.
+   - See the total number of fish caught: Check the total count of fish caught by all users.

 ## Features